 Counter-fraud

-Raising a concern about fraud or corruption
+Raising a concern about fraud and corruption

 If you believe that there is fraudulent activity going on in a Scottish public body, you can find out how to tell us and share your information with us here, or you may wish to report your concerns directly to the police.